BrahmRamkissoon/My-CodeSchool-Code/JavaScript-RoadTrip-Part-1/Level-3-Files/README.md

 </html>
 ```

-## 3.3 Using File Paths to REach a Source File
+## 3.3 Using File Paths to Reach a Source File
 _Task:_
 In the index.html file, add a `<script>` tag inside the `<head>` section to tell our HTML file that we want to execute some JavaScript code.